xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 =========================

-The following list shows in detail which features have been added or improved in ArangoDB 2.2.
-ArangoDB 2.2 also contains several bugfixes that are not listed here.
+The following list shows in detail which features have been added or improved in AvocadoDB 2.2.
+AvocadoDB 2.2 also contains several bugfixes that are not listed here.

 AQL improvements